- How Safe is Eating Broccoli in Pregnancy?

 Nearly every pregnant woman will experience constipation when she’s pregnant, which would also be one of the most discomforting things for her.
-The body is undergoing tremendous changes, the hormone levels are fluctuating, iron supplements are being consumed, all of these also end up impacting the stimulation of bowels.
+The body is undergoing tremendous changes, the hormone levels are fluctuating and iron supplements are being consumed.
+All of these also end up impacting the stimulation of bowels.
 The fibre content in broccoli is substantial.
-This helps it in containing the water, supporting bowel movements, and bringing relief from constipation.
+This helps it in containing the water, supporting bowel movements and bringing relief from constipation.

 2. Preventing Anaemia